GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

         - Chi-Squared test: `stats::Chisquare`
         - Student t-test: `stats::t.test`
-        - mixed linear model: `stats::lm.glm`
+        - Mixed linear model: `stats::lm.glm`

 We will discuss more on where to look for the libraries and packages that contain functions you want to use.
-For now, be aware that two important ones are [CRAN](https://cran.r-project.org/) - the main repository for R, and [Bioconductor](http://bioconductor.org/) - a popular repository for bioinformatics-related R packages.
+For now, be aware that two important ones are:

+* [CRAN](https://cran.r-project.org/), the main repository for R
+* [Bioconductor](http://bioconductor.org/), a popular repository for
+  bioinformatics-related R packages.

 ## RStudio contextual help

 Here is one last bonus we will mention about RStudio.
 It's difficult to remember all of the arguments and definitions associated with a given function.
-When you start typing the name of a function and hit the `Tab` key, RStudio will display functions and associated help:
+When you start typing the name of a function and hit the
+<kbd>Tab</kbd> key, RStudio will display functions and
+associated help:

 ![images](./figures/studio_contexthelp1.png)

-Once you type a function, hitting the `Tab` inside the parentheses will show you the function's arguments and provide additional help for each of these arguments.
+Once you type a function, hitting the <kbd>Tab</kbd> inside the parentheses will show you the function's arguments and provide additional help for each of these arguments.

 ![image](./figures/studio_contexthelp2.png)